northbear99/Stroke_Prediction_ML_Project/README.md

 =========================================
 ---
 ## About:
-[This project](https://github.com/JARVIS843/Stroke_Prediction_ML_Project) aims to predict whether an elderly person is likely to get stroke based on eleven distinct features such as gender, age, and diseases etc. The project trains binary classification neural network models using [TensorFlow](https://www.tensorflow.org/), on Jupyter Notebook.
+[This project](https://github.com/JARVIS843/Stroke_Prediction_ML_Project) aims to predict whether an elderly person is likely to get stroke based on eleven distinct features such as gender, age, and diseases etc. It trains binary classification neural network [models](#models) using [TensorFlow](https://www.tensorflow.org/), on Jupyter Notebook.

 ---
 ## Installation Instructions: